HHussain141003/software-engineering-assignment/README.md

 2. **Ticket Management:** Creating, updating, and validating tickets in different scenarios.

-3. **Role-Based Permissions:** Tests covering different actions that both basic users and adminstrators should perform.
+3. **Role-Based Permissions:** Tests covering different actions that both basic users and administrators should perform.

 4. **Comments:** Adding comments and handling any missing inputs adequately.